 - 2. Verify the MCS Certificate has not been revoked using the procedure described in Section 2.7 above.
-If the MCS Certificate has been revoked, the MCM shall refuse to allow the Managed Copy process to continue. - 3.
-Verify the integrity of the Permission Response Message using the following procedure and shall refuse to allow the Managed Copy process to continue if the signature fails to verify.
+If the MCS Certificate has been revoked, the MCM shall abort the Managed Copy process. - 3.
+Verify the integrity of the Offer Response Message using the following procedure and shall refuse to allow the Managed Copy process to continue if the signature fails to verify.